samsungsamiio/samsungsami.io/source/sami/sami-documentation/the-manifest.md

 The [Developer Portal](https://devportal.samsungsami.io) offers two ways to create a Manifest.
 The **Simple Manifest** is ideal for standard data that does not need any processing.
 It can quickly be created via a Web form with a drag-and-drop interface, and no scripting or coding is involved.
 This Web form determines the structure of the JSON payload sent by your devices.
 Simple Manifests are automatically approved.
 See [this blog post](https://blog.samsungsami.io/portals/development/data/2015/03/26/the-simple-manifest-device-types-in-1-minute.html) for step-by-step instructions on creating a Simple Manifest.

 The Simple Manifest is the quickest path to production and the best option for fast prototyping.
-Use the Simple Manifest if you want the flexibility of structuring messages in JSON and the ease of a Web interface to define a new Manifest that is automatically approved.
+It gives you the flexibility of structuring messages in JSON and a Web interface that requires no code, but less freedom to create sophisticated data formats.
+Every Simple Manifest is automatically approved.
 {:.info}

 The **Advanced Manifest** is what we cover on this page.
 This is a script written in [Groovy](http://groovy.codehaus.org/) to process messages as they come in one-by-one.
 Messages are structured to contain a single package of data (no batch uploads) that goes through the Manifest.
 This keeps data organization and processing straightforward.
 All Manifests written in Groovy must be [approved by our team](#Manifest-certification) before they can be used.

 The Advanced Manifest is your best option if you already have devices deployed, or you have an existing application and want to integrate SAMI.
-Do the work of defining an Advanced Manifest in Groovy that can deal with data in any format. [**Actions**](#manifests-that-support-actions) are only supported in the Advanced Manifest for now.
+It requires the work of defining a Groovy script, testing your Manifest lcoally and submitting it for approval, but gives you the power to create highly sophisticated data formats.
+At this time [**Actions**](#manifests-that-support-actions) are only supported in the Advanced Manifest.
 {:.info}

 ## Peek into the basics